neondatabase/website/content/docs/extensions/pg_prewarm.md

 ```sql
 SELECT indexname FROM pg_indexes WHERE tablename = 'your_table_name';
 ```
-Replace 'your_table_name' with the name of the table whose indexes you're interested in.
+Replace `your_table_name` with the name of the table whose indexes you're interested in.
 Once you have the index name, you can then use `pg_prewarm` as shown above.

 Additionally, if you prefer to use the index's OID, you can find it using the `pg_class` system catalog.
 Here's how to find an index's OID: